487 Cherry Street

 Macon, GA 31201-3444

 Mission Statement/Motto: The Telegraph will be the pre-eminent source of news, information, and advertising in the Middle Georgia region.
-It will do this by offering high-value products and services through the newspaper, website and partnerships with other media.
+It will do this by offering high-value products and services through the newspaper, website, mobile apps and partnerships with other media.
 The company will grow revenue and be good stewards of its resources in order to grow profit.
 The Telegraph's historic mission, to inform the citizens of Middle Georgia and to act as a community watchdog, is a privilege, responsibility and source of competitive strength.
 A commitment to customers and employees is fundamental to the company's success.